MLA InSight Initiative

 - attendance at the summit;

 There is no registration fee for librarian participants.
-MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800.
-This is made possible through the generous support of our Inaugural Sponsors for summits 1 and 2:
+MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800 (amount for Summits 1 and 2, subject to change for Summit 3).

 - 1-year commitment